 Keep in mind that reducing the value of either setting will cause the agent to send more HTTP requests to the APM Server, potentially causing a higher load.

 Spans per transactionedit

-The average amount of spans per transaction can influence how much time the agent spends in each transaction collecting contextual data for each span, and the the storage space needed in Elasticsearch.
+The average amount of spans per transaction can influence how much time the agent spends in each transaction collecting contextual data for each span, and the storage space needed in Elasticsearch.
 In our experience, most usual transactions should have well below 100 spans.
-In some cases however, the number of spans can explode:
+In some cases, however, the number of spans can explode:

 - long-running transactions

 - unoptimized code, e.g. doing hundreds of SQL queries in a loop

 To avoid these edge cases overloading both the agent and the APM Server,